-Thank you for your interest in the Hennepin Youth Sports Program.
-The program makes awards to local government units to improve youth athletic/recreation facilities and purchase capital equipment.
-The grants are funded by the 0.15% sales tax surcharge in Hennepin County that enabled the construction of Target Field.
+The Hennepin Youth Sports Program (HYSP) makes awards to local government units to improve youth athletic/recreation facilities and purchase capital equipment.

-The grants are administered by contract through the Minnesota Amateur Sports Commission (MASC), which evaluates the applications and provides recommendations to the Hennepin County Board of Commissioners.
+The grants are administered by contract through the MASC, which evaluates the applications and provides recommendations to the Hennepin County Board of Commissioners.

 If a facility grant application includes in-kind donations of materials or labor, please list the full retail value of the in-kind donation in both the project budget and the local matching funds sections.
 In the local matching funds section, note which funds are in-kind donations.

 A local government unit (LGU) – a city, public school district, or park district – may submit an application for a facility that is located on private land on the behalf of a private entity, such as a charter school, private school or other non-profit organization that will operate the facility.
 The County Board resolution establishing the Hennepin Youth Sports Program grants does not require a project to be owned by a LGU or to be on public property.
 The resolution does however require that the applicant be a LGU.

 Therefore, in cases where a local government unit is awarded a grant for a facility located on private land, the private land owner must agree to a covenant with the LGU that ensures long-term public access to the facility.
 It is suggested that the private land owner come to a verbal agreement about this covenant before the application is submitted.
 Details about the covenant can be found HERE.

 For playground grants, please include a bid from a playground vendor that describes the playground structure and their cost.

 A complete application will include one physical copy and one emailed copy of:

 2. Resolution of LGU

 Please submit an electronic copy to [email protected] and the hard copy application and materials to: